mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 <br />

-What won't work here is one of those fancy (and expensive!) lightning to Ethernet dongles plugged into my Mac, because my Windows VM doesn't recognize it.
+What won't work here is one of those fancy (and 3x more expensive) lightning to Ethernet dongles plugged into my Mac, because my Windows VM doesn't recognize it.
 The USB adapter is the one Windows understands.
 <img src="{{site.baseurl}}/images/WiredSurfaceDebugging/thunderboldToEthernetAdapter.png" width="250" />

 <!--<div>